kestra-io/docs/content/blogs/2023-09-04-reverse-etl-vs-cdp.md

 ## Spotlight on CDP Platforms ##
 Understanding the value of CDPs requires a closer examination of their architecture, functionality, and integration capabilities.
 Let’s delve deeper into some of the leading platforms.

-### Segment: An Holistic Data Platform ###
+### Segment: A Holistic Data Platform ###
 Segment serves as both a data collection and distribution hub.
 It distinguishes itself with its architecture centered on microservices.
 This design breaks down the application into independent services, each dedicated to executing specific business functions for enhanced scalability and resilience.
 Should a service encounter issues, others remain unaffected, guaranteeing continuous operation.

 Central to Segment are its protocols and SDKs, which grant businesses the capability to pull data from varied sources. whether web, mobile, server, or cloud applications, and dispatch it to any desired destination.
-Segment's 'Sources' and 'Destinations' functionalities allows raw data extraction from diverse platforms, undergoing transformation within Segment, and subsequent distribution to a range of marketing and analytical tools.
+Segment's 'Sources' and 'Destinations' functionalities allow raw data extraction from diverse platforms, undergoing transformation within Segment, and subsequent distribution to a range of marketing and analytical tools.

 From a tech-stack perspective, Segment leans into languages such as Go and TypeScript, paired with databases like Postgres.
 It operates on platforms including AWS, while leveraging Docker for containerization, ensuring optimized performance.